 Exploring key competences that endow a good games tester

-In this article, I will explore what I feel are the most important skills and attributes of a good game tester, and what type of mindset I believe a good game tester should have.
+In this article, I will explore what I feel are the most important skills and attributes of a good game tester, and what type of mindset is needed for games testing.
+I believe a good game tester should have.
 This is based on my experience and my context of working with mobile applications and games.

 There are a lot of valuable skills and attributes that can be good to have as an Agile cross-functional team member, and there are skills you need to have just to function as a professional in a corporation, but these are not the skills I will focus on here—here I will focus on the skills and attributes I think a person needs to have in their specific role as a game tester.